Master’s in Psychology

 Master’s Degree in Sports Psychology

 Sports and performance psychology explores the mental elements of high-caliber athletic skills.
 Everything from boxing to football to Olympic-caliber curling has enormous psychological elements, many of which are only just becoming well-understood.
-Sports psychologists both study the aspects of peak performance development that exist in the athlete’s mind, as well as designing training and game planning to take advantage of the latest in sports psych theory.
+Sports psychologists both study the aspects of peak performance development that exist in the athlete’s mind and design training and game planning to take advantage of the latest in sports psych theory.

 Performance psychology bleeds over into fields outside the world of sports, too, with clientele from neurosurgeons to actors to politicians hoping to better understand how to develop their performance under pressure.
 Although direct clinical treatment isn’t possible in this field without a PsyD or PhD, many sports psychologists work as coaches or organizational consultants.